Redesigning Company Profiles

 Our priority was to first ship a product that met table stakes requirements.
 Any nice-to-have features would have to come later.

-I was the lead designer with contributions from my Head of Design and worked closely with three engineers.
+I was the lead designer working with another designer and three engineers.
 I led user research, design, and eventually product management.
 The project lasted 9 months and was fully rolled out in August 2019.

 Fragmented information architecture

 There were in actuality two employer profiles: Company Profiles and Job Showcase.
 Each had a separate entry point and were not consistent across the data points they shared.
 Profiles had become the org chart: one made for fundraising and one patched on for job-seeking.

 When researching a company, job seekers found the information on Company Profiles to be irrelevant or insufficient.
 A mixture of unmaintained features (Launches, Press, Followers) and venture-specific features (Board Members, Advisors) crowded the interface.

 Poor profile setup experience

 During profile setup, recruiters dropped off and abandoned their profile due to poor user experience.
 They didn’t feel like they could successfully represent their brand and there were no engagement loops on our end to promote profile upkeep.

 Now all under one roof, Company Profiles focuses on what job seekers actually care about.
 Relying on user research, we ruthlessly cut half of the features from the old profiles (with some on the roadmap to be brought back, properly this time).

 The redesign consolidated existing styles and began to define a system not only for Company Profiles, but for the company as a whole.
 Although we didn’t allow room for much flair in order to ship on time, it still resulted in an updated visual identity and a more modernized AngelList.

 The People and Funding pages made up the core of the profile and saw their first update in 4 years.
 This redesign largely solves UX issues with the way information are represented so that it addresses the questions job seekers have.